Thie1e/genalg/README.md

-This fork of the genalg package is work in progress and so far only modifies the rbga.bin.R function:
+I played around with this fork of the genalg package to modify the rbga.bin.R function:

 - works with zeroToOneRatio < 1
 - can set the zeroToOneRatio in later generations to the zeroToOneRatio of the best chromosome of previous generations automatically